corcor27/Data_preprossesing_and_GLM/_episodes/04-GLM.md

 ---
-title: "Regression"
+title: "General linear models (GLM)"
-teaching: 45
+teaching: 20
-exercises: 30
+exercises: 0
 questions:
 - "How can I make linear regression models from data?"
 - "How can I use logarithmic regression to work with non-linear data?"